Free monitoring service for people with dementia, and older people diagnosed with depression

 Who gets the service?

 This service is available to anyone with a diagnosis of dementia living at home in Surrey, and their main carer.
 (It’s not available to people living in care homes.)
-Please call us, Action for Carers on 0303 040 1234 (or email CIC@actionforcarers.org.uk) and we will refer you directly.
+And it’s available to people over 65 with a diagnosis of depression or anxiety.
+Carers can call us, Action for Carers on 0303 040 1234 (or email CIC@actionforcarers.org.uk) and we will refer you, the carer, directly.

 The Service is offered by local NHS provider, Surrey and Borders Partnership, smart home monitoring provider, Howz, Surrey County Council and Surrey Heartlands Health and Care Partnership.